 Ultimately the data we get back from the enterprise is they're right.
 We don't necessarily need that, but there is still a population in those enterprise customers where "I thought that was fun.
 Can you make the things explode again?"

 There is an interesting balance between building products and building products that do things well, and how you engage with the customer and how you engage with the consumer versus an enterprise customer.
 It's very nuanced and important.

-use the product and love the product, but it seems to be the consumerization of IT that they don't always write the check.
+You have all these different layers and ultimately the end user, you want them to use the product and love the product, but it seems to be the consumerization of IT that they don't always write the check.